wisconsinCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How to Fight a Traffic Ticket Without Going to Court in Wisconsin

 Ticketed persons can opt to send their not-guilty plea by mail to the court on or before the initial appearance date.
-Although it is more convenient, some county authorities like Jefferson do not allow the prosecutor to negotiate possibilities, and the courts do not allow phone conversation for this purpose.
+Although it is more convenient, some county authorities like Jefferson do not allow the prosecutor to negotiate and the courts may not allow phone conversation for this purpose.
 Some counties like Outagamie schedule a pretrial conference for which attendance is mandatory.
 To plead not guilty by mail, send the following information to the Clerk of Court:

 • Plea